 The Old City of Jerusalem is only c.
-1 square km, (210 acres) but is home of about 35,000 residents, and the heart for many more.
+1 square km, (210 acres) but is home for about 35,000 residents, and the heart for many more.
 In fact, the old city of Jerusalem is probably the holiest site in the world, venerated by Jews, Christians and Muslims alike.

 The Muslims venerate the Dome of the Rock believing its the place where Mohammad asceneded to heaven to recieve the daily prayers of Islam.
 The Jews venerate the Western wall and the memory of their Temple that once stood at the Temple Mount.